Sv443/geniURL/README.md

 > **OR**
 >
 > `?artist=name` and `?song=name`
-> Instead of `?q`, you can use `?artist` and `?song` to help geniURL filter the search results better, so your top results will be more accurate.
+> Instead of `?q`, you can use `?artist` and `?song` to help geniURL filter the search results a little better.
 > Make sure these parameters are [percent/URL-encoded.](https://en.wikipedia.org/wiki/Percent-encoding)
 >
 > <br>
 >
 > **Optional URL Parameters:**
 > `?preferLang=en`
-> Sometimes the genius API and geniURL's filtering will rank song translations higher than the original song.
+> Sometimes the genius API and geniURL's filtering will rank song translations or remixes higher than the original song.
 This optional parameter can help with that.
 > Specify a [two-character ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) here to tell geniURL to prefer results of that language.
+> Note that this only changes the ranking.
+Results of other languages will still be returned.
 >
 > `?format=json/xml`
 > Use this optional parameter to change the response format from the default (`json`) to `xml`